Instead of providing specifics, Senate Republicans use Senate Bill 1 to grandstand on auto No-Fault reform

-Nevertheless, this is precisely what SB 1 wants:
+Nevertheless, this is precisely what Senate Bill 1 wants:

 “Allow seniors and other individuals over 62 years of age with lifetime health care benefits” (presumably through Medicare) to save money by allowing them to opt out of No-Fault PIP coverage.
 (SB 1, page 2)